rocky-linux/documentation/docs/guides/containers/podman_guide.md

 dnf install podman
 ```

-You can retrieve the list of available podman subcommands with the following command:
+You can retrieve the list of available Podman subcommands with the following command:

 ```bash
 $ podman --help